back

 2. Difficulties in accessing banking services.
 Organisations have seen their attempt to open a bank account in a foreign country being met by closed doors and reticence.
 They have also reported bank’s transfer delays of charitable donations to foreign organisations.

-3. Lack of legal recognition of foreign organisations.
+3. Lack of foreign organisations’ legal recognition.
 Foreign organisations are required to open a branch in the respective country before being able to enter into contracts.
 Complying with different legal requirements regarding fundraising has also lead organisations to end projects in some countries.

 4. Impossibility of cross-border merger of foundations.
 The EU and most European states lack of a regulation on cross-border merger forcing philanthropic organisations to looking for other ways to finalise the process.